Quick Start: M

 Changing model resolution between refinement iterations

 M performs a gradient descent-like optimization to cope with the multitude of parameters in a multi-particle refinement.
 This means that it is much more likely to get stuck in a local optimum if the global optimum is too far away.
 Starting refinement using RELION’s globally refined poses and at relatively low resolution helps with that.
 However, if you decide to change the resolution of the image or volume warp models, resampling the model can put some parameters too far away from their optima for the latter to be reached.
-It can be helpful to ignore the results obtained with the previous models and just restart refinement from the very first iteration.
+You should at least set the refinement resolution to be lower in the first sub-iteration, e. g.
+70 %.
+It can also be helpful to ignore the results obtained with the previous models and just restart refinement from the very first iteration.
 To do so, overwrite the frame or tilt series metadata (located in the same folder as the raw data) as well as the species files with their first versions.
 The latter can be found in the versions subfolder of the respective data source and species directories.
 You can also do this with any other previous version if you want.
 Sorry for the inconvenience – M’s UI will offer a better mechanism in the future.

 Because M needs to hold all particle images in memory at the same time when refining a frame or tilt series, the memory footprint can become quite large if you have a lot of particles per item and/or high resolution.
 To address this, M stores these images in “pinned” CPU memory, which the GPU can directly access.
 Unfortunately, the actual available amount of pinned memory is usually far lower than the overall memory capacity, and the exact amount is still a bit of a mystery to us.
 For instance, on a system with 128 GB RAM, ca. 20 GB can be used as pinned memory by M in our experience.
 On multi-GPU systems, M will schedule the processing of individual items such that the simultaneous pressure on pinned memory does not exceed an empirically determined limit.
 This can lead to some GPUs staying idle temporarily while there is not enough memory.
 If a single item requires more memory than the limit, M will try to process it anyway and may crash.
 If there are only a few of such densely populated items and they are not critical to the overall project, you can try removing them from the data source’s .source file.